rabbihasanhimel/WEDDING-EVENT-MANAGEMENT-Webtech_Project/README.md

 Web Technology Project

-- Firstly Upload all the sql files on Phpmyadmin
+- First Upload all the sql files on Phpmyadmin